 1. Tying up funds

-Buyers will be tying up a lot of funds by offering to use a lot of money to purchase just one asset.
-It means that they will face a shortage of cash that can be used to invest in other assets.
-A good investor should diversify the cash resources across multiple portfolios that generate revenues.
+Buyers will be tying up a lot of funds by offering to pay for the property all at once.
+They may face a shortage of cash that could have been used to invest in other assets.

 2. Sacrifice tax deductions

-A buyer that uses a mortgage to purchase a real estate property enjoys tax breaks on the mortgage interests.
-However, when a buyer decides to purchase a home using cash only, they miss out on the tax deductions that they would’ve enjoyed if they used mortgage financing to complete the transaction.
+A buyer that uses a mortgage to purchase a real estate property enjoys tax breaks on the mortgage interest payments.
+When a buyer decides to purchase a home using cash only, they miss out on the tax deductions that they would’ve enjoyed if they used mortgage financing to complete the transaction.